 As research and engagement fellow on the Wellcome Trust funded project, Surgery & Emotion, I investigated the recent and contemporary history of surgeons’ wellbeing and emotional distress.
 I published articles about nostalgia, grief, resilience, professional identity, and COVID-19.
 As part of this project, I am writing a book for Manchester University Press called Cold, Hard Steel: The Surgical Stereotype Past & Present.
 A reviewer said, ‘This was the most interesting book proposal that I have read in a long time.
 The work is fascinating, the writing clear, and the interpretation groundbreaking’.

 During that project, I collaborated with healthcare professionals and policymakers to find useful and productive connections between past and present.
-If you are work in either of those fields and are interested in talking about NHS workforce wellbeing, please do get in touch.
+If you work in either of those fields and are interested in talking about NHS workforce wellbeing, please do get in touch.

 Cancer in Nineteenth-Century Britain